 “You know Dr. Campbell, we never even knew his name,” George said.
 “But now that we’re safe, we can bomb the heck out of them.”

 “The medic is just a middleman,” Campbell said.
-“He must have waited until our kidnappers were safe somewhere before he released us.
+“He waited until our kidnappers were safe somewhere before he released us.

-They heard its welcome hum even before the horizon spit up a Humvee to take them back to the base.
-Inside the vehicle, George ate goat meat on bread while Campbell slugged down water, after removing the needle from his arm and slapping on a Band-Aid.
+They heard a welcome hum.
+Then the horizon spit up a Humvee to take them back to the base.
+Inside the vehicle, Campbell removed the needle from his arm and slapped on a Band-Aid from the First-Aid kit.
+He slugged down water.

-“You’re a hot mess,” she told Campbell.
+“You’re a hot mess,” Sheraton told Campbell.
 A nurse slathered cream and laid gauze on his sunburn as he lay on the gurney.

 George charged his cellphone and connected to the WiFi to catch up with his friends.